 Pitch: How high or low your voice sounds

-Intonation: The rise and fall of pitch in speech
+Intonation: The rise and fall of pitch in speech, also called speech prosody

 Resonance: The quality of the sound your voice makes